- 📖 Geeky Medics OSCE Book

-The baroreceptor reflex is a neurally-mediated reflex that regulates blood pressure in the short-term.
-This reflex is crucial for the maintenance of blood pressure throughout the day and in its absence, even a slight change in posture could lead to significant changes in blood pressure.
+The baroreceptor reflex is a neurally-mediated reflex that regulates blood pressure in the short term.
+This reflex is crucial for maintaining blood pressure throughout the day, and in its absence, even a slight change in posture could lead to significant changes in blood pressure.

-There are mechanoreceptors known as baroreceptors located in the aortic arch and carotid sinus, which constantly monitor the MABP and pulse pressure.1 Increases in arterial pressure result in increased baroreceptor activity, which then increases the firing rate in the associated afferent neurons, carrying this information to the cardiovascular centre in the medulla.1,2
+There are mechanoreceptors known as baroreceptors located in the aortic arch and carotid sinus, which constantly monitor the MABP and pulse pressure.1 Increases in arterial pressure result in increased baroreceptor activity, increasing the firing rate in the associated afferent neurons, carrying this information to the cardiovascular centre in the medulla.1,2

 In response to this, the parasympathetic nervous system (PSNS) activity increases and the sympathetic nervous system (SNS) activity decreases.
-The net effect of this is a reduction in heart rate and systemic vasodilatation collectively reducing MABP.
+The net effect is reduced heart rate and systemic vasodilatation, collectively reducing MABP.

 Conversely, when blood pressure decreases, there is less baroreceptor activation meaning the impulse rate of the afferent fibres decreases, causing the cardiovascular centre to increase SNS outflow and decrease PSNS outflow.2 The net effect of this is increased cardiac contractility, increased heart rate and increased systemic vasoconstriction, causing an overall increase in blood pressure.1,2